edHelper.com

 1 There are many flightless birds in the world.
 Ostriches, emus, cassowaries, kiwis, and penguins are all examples of bird species that have lost their ability to glide across the sky.
 Even though these birds cannot fly, they do have wings fully covered with feathers.
 The lack of this common feature is what makes the flightless cormorant so unique!

-3 Flightless cormorants dress in black.
-They have black feathers, black webbed feet, and black beaks.
-Restricted to two islands of the Galapagos Islands, flightless cormorants stand up to 40 inches tall and weigh less than 9 pounds.
-Albeit both penguins and flightless cormorants choose to trade the skill of flying with swimming, they have different styles – penguins like to use their wings as peddles, and flightless cormorants prefer to give out powerful kicks with their feet.
+3 Flightless cormorants have black feathers, black webbed feet, and black beaks.
+Found on only two islands of the Galapagos Islands, flightless cormorants stand up to 40 inches tall and weigh less than 9 pounds.
+Although both penguins and flightless cormorants traded the skill of flying with swimming, they have different styles.
+Penguins like to use their wings as paddles.
+Flightless cormorants prefer to give out powerful kicks with their feet.
 Flightless cormorants usually stay within 330 feet from the coastline.
 They feed on octopuses, eels, and fish.

 Paragraphs 4 to 9: